carlulsoe/stellar-spire/README.md

 This is going to be the best place to read fiction and the best place to post fiction online.

+The main features are:

+- Notifications when a followed story is updated
+- Great recommondations
+- Decent comments
+- creator economy, writers should be able to make money on the site.

 ## Docs

 [Read the docs](https://github.com/epicweb-dev/epic-stack/blob/main/docs)